paithiov909/rcppmecab-fork/README.md

 ### Windows

 You should set the language you want to use for the analysis with the environment variable `MECAB_LANG`.
-The default value is `ko` and if you want to analyze Japanese, please set it as `Sys.setenv(MECAB_LANG = 'ja')` before use the package.
+If you want to analyze Japanese, please set it as `Sys.setenv(MECAB_LANG = 'ja')` before use the package.

 ```r
 # install CRAN version for Korean